What is a builder’s risk insurance policy?

 Blanket builder’s risk coverage allows contractors to insure for an entire year instead of insuring each construction project.
 This type of coverage can minimize some of the administrative work that comes with each individual project.
 Talk to a BrokerLink commercial insurance expert to know whether blanket builder’s risk coverage is right for the type of work you do.

 You can also get wrap-up liability coverage to protect against claims caused by subcontractors.

 Wrap-up liability coverage works in a way similar to a commercial general liability policy, however, instead of applying to a specific legal entity, a wrap-up liability policy applies to a specific project and covers the liability for the owner, general contractors, and sub-contractors involved in the project.
 It does not impact the company’s general liability policy, but instead acts as protection to keep the general liability policy clear of claims.

 Ask a BrokerLink broker about builder’s risk insurance

 Turning your dream into reality involves a lot of time and money.
 A builder’s risk insurance policy can help protect construction projects big or small.
 A good policy will help ensure that the time you take planning and coordinating isn’t all lost should a claim occur.
 BrokerLink is here to help you protect what is most valuable, so you can focus on building your dreams.

 What is the difference between property insurance and builders risk insurance?

 Commercial property insurance provides coverage for your business and its contents or physical assets, as well as exterior fixtures, such as a fence or outdoor signs.
-It can help cover your repair or replacement costs if your business property is damaged or destroyed as a result of a covered loss.
+It can also help cover your repair or replacement costs if your business property is damaged or destroyed as a result of a covered loss.
 Property under major renovation or construction are generally excluded from commercial property insurance.
 Builder’s risk insurance is a separate policy, created specifically to cover your property for the construction project at hand.

 Do I need a builder’s risk policy if I already have contractors insurance?